 Hisense TV Bluetooth Troubleshooting

 If you’re sure your Hisense TV supports Bluetooth, but you can’t use it, you may need to do some troubleshooting.
-Issues can range from distance to network problems to bad firmware and everything in between.
+Issues can range from distance and network problems to having bad firmware and everything in between.

-Here are some common DIY solutions you can try.
+Here are some typical DIY solutions you can try.